What are you looking for?

 Why it matters: A responsive school listens to its community.
 Systematic feedback ensures concerns are addressed, ideas are heard, and stakeholders feel genuinely valued.

-• icon Implemented quarterly parent town halls
+• Implemented quarterly parent town halls

 1.4 Professional Growth and Evaluation